dustinpfister/blog_posts/_posts/lodash-chunk.md

 // [ [ 'one', 'two' ], [ 'three', 'four' ], [ 'five', 'six' ] ]
 ```

-Now my array is an array of arrays, which comes in handy now and then
+Now my array is an array of arrays, which comes in handy now and then.

-## Matrix use example of _.chunk
+## 3 - Matrix use example of _.chunk

 One example that comes to mind is a situation in which you have some pixel data stored in a linear array, and I want it organized in a 2d matrix.
 Say some kind of image data format in which an array of color values, a color pallet, and image width are stored in an object.